apogeum/data_science_training/1_Basics/README.md

   create a cell: <kbd>cmd</kbd> + <kbd>M</kbd> then <kbd>C</kbd>
   run a cell: <kbd>cmd</kbd> + <kbd>enter</kbd>
   delete a cell: <kbd>cmd</kbd> + <kbd>M</kbd> then <kbd>D</kbd>
+* Go to https://colab.research.google.com and create a new notebook.
+---
 * Create a new cell, enter: `someint=10` and run it
 * Crate a new cell, enter: `somestring="10"` and run it
 * Create a new cell, enter `somefloat=10.0` and run it